Mama had a cow

 - In the Forgotten Realms setting, hags are an all-female race who reproduce by raping human men.
 Only female children are hags; males are brutish hagspawn.

 - The offspring of a half-Outsider (extraplanar being + mortal) and a mortal is called a Planetouched.
 There are about two dozen known types depending on the exact combination of parents.
+Moreover, the offspring of a planetouched and another humanoid will be either the same planetouched race of the humanoid parent's race, and thereafter any descendants of that humanoid child will have a chance of being the same type of planetouched as their ancestor, regardless of how many generations removed they are from them.

 - Hc Svnt Dracones: